-If you fancy a road trip, whether you’re here for summer sun or the winter ski season, Argentina’s Lake District is nothing short of spectacular.
+If you fancy a road trip, whether you’re here for the summer sun or the winter ski season, Argentina’s Lake District is nothing short of spectacular.

-The 7 lakes route (Ruta de los Siete Lagos in Spanish), winds through gorgeous scenery of snow capped mountains, deep, cold lakes, lush native forest and gushing waterfalls.
+The 7 lakes route (Ruta de los Siete Lagos in Spanish), winds through gorgeous scenery of snow-capped mountains, deep, cold lakes, lush native forest and gushing waterfalls.

 And it’s even perfectly manageable in 1 day!